Skip to main content

-Brain injuries are often described as either traumatic or acquired based on the cause of the injury.
+Acquired brain injuries are often described as either nontraumatic or traumatic based on the cause of the injury.

 Traumatic Brain Injury